 The complete five-book set is available in either hardcover or softcover versions.
 For descriptions of these versions, click here.

-For more about Julia Budenz’s life and work, and recent REVIEWS of her poem, go here.
+For more about Julia Budenz’s life and work, as well as post-publication REVIEWS of her long poem, go here.

 Chelmsford, Massachusetts, U.S.A.